neocet/checkra1n-linux/README.md

 ```

 ## Other Linux Distribution
-On other linux distribution, you can download the CLI version of Checkra1n from their website.
-But, it can be quite cumbersome because it only comes with a single executable file.
+You can download the CLI version of Checkra1n from their website manually.
+But it can be quite cumbersome.
 So for the ease of installation, you can just use the install script
 ```
 sh install.sh
 ```